Dulanga-Rukshan/OverTheWire/README.md

-# bandit-LEVEL-walkthrough (Redacted)
+# bandit level walkthrough

 ## Warning
-This repo contains step-by-step walkthroughs for Bandit levels with **flags redacted** to avoid spoilers.
+This repo contains step by step walkthroughs for Bandit levels.
 Commands and reasoning are provided.

 ---

 ## Objectives
 - Show commands used to locate and extract the flag.
 - Explain why each command helps.
-- Provide a small practice file that mimics the challenge (no real flags).